lextm/blog/_posts/2017/2017-5-14-the-stupid-story-of-installing-monodevelop-7.md

 ---
+description: This post is about how to install MonoDevelop 7 on Linux and all remaining issues.
+excerpt_separator: <!--more-->
 layout: post
-title: "The Stupid Story of Installing MonoDevelop 7"
-description: "This post is about how to install MonoDevelop 7 on Linux and all remaining issues."
-tags: Mono
 permalink: /the-stupid-story-of-installing-monodevelop-7-223c1420915b
-excerpt_separator: <!--more-->
+tags: mono linux
+title: The Stupid Story of Installing MonoDevelop 7
 ---
 Finally Parallels decided to make its Mac product a Lite edition and freely available if you do only run non-Windows guest OS.
 I accepted this offer and install CentOS for the very second time in my lifetime.
 Visual Studio Code worked fine on it, but soon I found that I could not run MonoDevelop, as there is no FlatPak for CentOS!
 <!--more-->